-Whether you’re a sound engineer or musician, it is very important to consider the journey that a production goes through from start to finish before hitting record.
-After recording thousands of tracking sessions, I have come to find that it’s very counterproductive to treat your tracking, mixing and mastering sessions as completely separate steps in the process.
+Whether you’re a sound engineer or musician, it’s very important to consider the journey that a production goes through from start to finish before hitting record.
+Oftentimes, it’s counterproductive to treat your tracking, mixing, and mastering sessions as completely separate steps in the process.
 Let’s check out some common mistakes that people make during the recording stage and how to remedy them to make the entire process easier.

 Mistake: Settling for less